 In Tennessee, divorcing parents are required to develop a parenting plan that establishes a primary residence for their children, a schedule for parenting time for the noncustodial parent, and an amount of child support that one parent will pay to the other.

-If you can't come to an agreement, the court will make those decisions for you.
-In my experience, I can tell you this usually produces an outcome neither parent is happy with and that often causes unnecessary psychological and emotional harm to the children as well.
+If you can’t come to an agreement, the court will make those decisions for you.
+In my experience, I can tell you this usually produces an outcome neither parent is happy with, that often causes unnecessary psychological and emotional harm to the children as well.